docs.rockarch.org

 8. A Creating Image dialog window will appear.
 It will indicate how much time has elapsed during the creation of the image.

 9. Once completed, the Status will read Image created successfully.
-You will also receive notification that the Directory Listing was created successfully.
+You will also receive a notification that the Directory Listing was created successfully.
 In the image destination folder, you will see the image (.E01), the Directory Listing file (.csv), and the Verify Results file (.txt).
 The Verify Results Summary contains the same data presented in the Image Summary area below.
 This information contains the image checksum information needed for the Digital Media database.

 10. Make sure to safely eject the hardware you were imaging.
 Failure to do so can result in irreparable damage to the media.